nimaltd/gsm_v5/README.md

 <br />
 1) Enable FreeRTOS
 <br />
-2) Config your usart and enable RX interrupt and TX DMA on CubeMX (115200 bps )
+2) Config your usart and enable RX interrupt and TX DMA on CubeMX
 <br />
 3) One control Pin needed.
 (PowerKey>>>>output,open drain,default to SET)
 <br />